jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

                            |            |
                         group A      group B

-For testing I want to monitor traffic between group A and group B machines.
+I want to monitor traffic between group A and group B machines.

-Since neither of the switches supports a [network tap][network-tap], I am going to run the IDS machine as a bridge placed like this
+Since neither switch supports a [network tap][network-tap], I am going to run the IDS box as a transparent bridge placed here

     outside --- fw --- switch A --- IDS --- switch B

-This configuration makes it easy to pull the IDS back out of the network when I am done.
+This configuration makes it easy to pull the IDS back out when I am done.

 ### OpenBSD Setup

 I am using an older dual-core amd64 machine with 3 GigE nics for the hardware.

 The operating system is OpenBSD 6.4.
-I installed the compiler set though it is not necessary.
-I did not install X11 or games.
+I did a standard install, no X11 or games.
+I did install the compiler, but it's not necessary.

 The 3 nics show up as **re0**, **em0** and **em1**.

 The **re0** interface has a static IP used for access.